 Homitt 30 Can

 We were blown away by the performance of this relatively inexpensive little cooler from Homitt.
 Not only did the Homitt 30 outcompete both Yeti models for insulation value, but it was also a joy to use.
-Its compact design was quite portable and is made of relatively durable materials, and a strong construction to last the years.While the boxy shape of the Homitt made it a bit less comfortable to carry for long distances, it was an excellent tabletop once we reached our destination.
+Its compact design is quite portable and features relatively durable materials, and strong construction to last the years.While the boxy shape of the Homitt makes it a bit less comfortable to carry for long distances, it was an excellent tabletop once we reached our destination.
 The zipper is a touch hard to pull, but with the addition of some zipper lubricant (not included), it eased right up.
-At its price-point, this soft cooler was an absolute no-brainer for our Best Buy Award.
+At its price-point, this soft cooler is an absolute no-brainer for our Best Buy Award.

 Read review: Homitt 30 Can